 As a realtor, your online presence is often your first introduction to a prospective client.
 While your first initiative should be getting new reviews, learning how to respond to reviews is critical to show customers you care about your customers.
 For example, when someone searches for “best realtor in Chicago,” they’re bombarded with pages of results.
 Only 2% of them look further than the first page.
 Their initial click is based on a quick scan, and positive reviews will help your business catch their eye.

 The fresh, keyword-rich content in new reviews shows Google you’re legitimate, moving you higher in search results.
 If you still haven’t claimed your business page on Google and Facebook, do it now.
 Real-estate specific sites like Zillow are worth signing up for as well.
 In the last 5 years, the number of people that regularly search online for local services has doubled.
 We have a helpful guide for your all about listings management and local SEO.

 How to respond to positive reviews and reach a wide audience

 Now that we understand the importance of new, positive reviews – you need to learn how to respond to them effectively!
 Your potential new customers will consult many different sites when searching for a realtor.
 Realtors with high star ratings and lots of fresh reviews will have a leg up in grabbing this business.
 When your business is buzzing with an increasing number of Google reviews, then your website has a better chance to get discovered.

-When you are responding to positive reviews, both positive and negative ones, you increase content for search engines to read and they see your activity as a huge plus to your ranking.
+When you are responding to reviews, both positive and negative ones, you increase content for search engines to read and they see your activity as a huge plus to your ranking.
 First, make sure you are on all of the important review sites for realtors.
-Next, leverage an automation tool like Birdeye that notifies you when you get a new review.
+Next, leverage an online review management tool like Birdeye that notifies you when you get a new review.

 Your response to positive customer feedback can be as easy as 1, 2, 3: